jaredpetersen/testgoose/docs/MOCK.md

 ```

 ## prototype.save.returns
-Define the data returned from the callback function of Mongoose [Model#save](http://mongoosejs.com/docs/api.html#model_Model-save).
-If no data is specified, the mock Model instance will use the properties assigned to it instead.
+Define the data returned from Mongoose [Model#save](http://mongoosejs.com/docs/api.html#model_Model-save).
+If no data is specified, the mock Model instance will use the properties assigned to it instead to return a new object

 ##### Parameters
 - `err` **[Error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error)** error to be returned by the save callback
 - `doc` **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** document to be returned by the save callback

 ##### Example
 ```javascript